Board game enthusiast Jānis' TOP 10

 I've revealed before that I'm a big fan of Prospero Hall games, and it's their best-known game , Horrified, that's in second place on my list.
 It has experienced an increase of one place compared to the previous year.

 Horrified is a family co-op game that I think, with the forgiveness of Matt Leacock and Pandemic fans, is like Pandemic, only better.
-Undoubtedly, "Horrified" has borrowed a few things from the better-known flagship of co-op games, but combining them with fresh ideas and interesting themes, a real masterpiece has been created.
+Undoubtedly, "Horrified" has borrowed a few things from the better-known flagship of co-op games, but combining them with fresh ideas and interesting themes, a true masterpiece has been created.

 In this game, players are townspeople, each with their own unique ability, who have decided to confront the classic Universal Studios monsters that have haunted the town - Dracula, The Mummy, The Invisible Man, The Lagoon Monster, The Werewolf, Frankenstein's Monster and his bride.
 There are six different monsters in the set, each of which can be stopped in a completely different way.
 Depending on the desired difficulty, players work together to stop two to four monsters.
 But the monsters also fight back.